blaze021/blaze021/README.md

 <a href="mailto:tarunblaze@gmail.com">Email</a>
 </p>

-Hi there!
-I'm TarunBlaze, a random 21 y/o pleb on the internet.
+## 👋 &nbsp;Hi there!
+I'm TarunBlaze,
+a random 21 y/o pleb on the internet.

 Speaks Hindi natively and English as a preferred language, currently learning Japanese.